 In a global scenario where innovation will continue to drive the global economy into the next decade, Quantum Optical Communications are likely to disrupt Information and Communications Technology (ICT) and Telecommunications.
-Future application scenarios where Quantum Optical Communications technologies are exploited will contribute providing innovative services such as: ultra-massive scale communications for ambient intelligence and connected spaces, holographic telepresence, tactile Internet, new paradigms of brain computer interactions, new forms of communications....
+Future application scenarios where Quantum Optical Communications technologies are exploited will contribute providing innovative services such as: ultra-massive scale communications for ambient intelligence and connected spaces, holographic telepresence, tactile Internet, new paradigms of brain computer interactions, and new forms of communications.
+These scenarios are expected to come to fruition in the timescale of this SRIA.